openemr/openemr-devops/stacks/single-server/troposphere/README.md

 # Developer's Notes

-This is the scripting for the OpenEMR Hybrid Stack.
+This is the scripting for the OpenEMR Hybrid Stack, still in progress.